Edwin Hubble

 Edwin Powell Hubble (November 20, 1889 – September 28, 1953) was an American astronomer.
 He played a crucial role in establishing the fields of extragalactic astronomy and observational cosmology.
 Hubble proved that many objects previously thought to be clouds of dust and gas and classified as "nebulae" were actually galaxies beyond the Milky Way.
 He used the strong direct relationship between a classical Cepheid variable's luminosity and pulsation period (discovered in 1908 by Henrietta Swan Leavitt) for scaling galactic and extragalactic distances.

 Hubble confirmed in 1929 that the recessional velocity of a galaxy increases with its distance from Earth, a behavior that became known as Hubble's law, although it had been proposed two years earlier by Georges Lemaître.
 The Hubble law implies that the universe is expanding.
-A decade before, the American astronomer Vesto Slipher had provided the first evidence that the light from many of these nebulae was strongly red-shifted, indicative of high recession velocities.
+A decade before, American astronomer Vesto Slipher had provided the first evidence that the light from many of these nebulae was strongly red-shifted, indicative of high recession velocities.

 Hubble's name is most widely recognized for the Hubble Space Telescope, which was named in his honor, with a model prominently displayed in his hometown of Marshfield, Missouri.

 Early life and education

-Edwin Hubble was born in 1889 to Virginia Lee Hubble (née James) (1864–1934) and John Powell Hubble, an insurance executive, in Marshfield, Missouri, and moved to Wheaton, Illinois, in 1900.
-In his younger days, he was noted more for his athletic prowess than his intellectual abilities, although he did earn good grades in every subject except spelling.
+Hubble was born in 1889 to Virginia Lee Hubble (née James) and John Powell Hubble, an insurance executive, in Marshfield, Missouri, and moved to Wheaton, Illinois, in 1900.
+In his younger days, he was noted more for his athletic prowess than his intellectual abilities, although he earned good grades in every subject except spelling.
 Edwin was a gifted athlete, playing baseball, football, and running track in both high school and college.
 He won seven first places and a third place in a single high school track and field meet in 1906, and he played a variety of positions on the basketball court, from center to shooting guard.
 Hubble led the University of Chicago's basketball team to their first Big Ten Conference title in 1907.